 Sexual activity is deeply intertwined with emotion, which can play a role in any type of experience, negative or positive.
 Psychological problems, stress, and a history of sexual abuse are known emotional factors that may also contribute to painful intercourse.

-As a leading surgical hospital focused on women’s health, the physicians at Marina Del Rey Hospital are here to help - it is not necessary to live with pain and discomfort.
-For more information on gynecological conditions related to painful intercourse, causes and treatments call (888) 600-5600 or request an appointment online.
+As a leading surgical hospital focused on women’s health, the physicians at Cedars sinai Marina del Rey Hospital are here to help - it is not necessary to live with pain and discomfort.